Innosan/sneejigram/README.md

-# Orion - A Community-Driven Social Network
+# Sneejigram - A Community-Driven Social Network

-**Orion** is a modern social network platform designed for users to create and join communities, share posts, and engage in dynamic discussions.
+**Sneejigram** is a modern social network platform designed for users to create and join communities, share posts, and engage in dynamic discussions.
 With features like collaborative threads, customizable communities, and a robust access control system, Orion aims to bring people together around shared interests and passions.

 ## Features